kensanata/phoebe/README.md

 # Phoebe

-This server serves a wiki as a Gemini site.
+Phoebe serves a wiki as a Gemini site.

 It does two and a half things: